kobolds-io/kobolds/README.md

 Harpy is meant as a modern replacement for `ROS1` and an alternative to `ROS2`.
 It draws inspiration from many sources namely; `nats`, `mqtt`, `nanomsg` and `ros` and brings many of the conveiniences of the modern cloud environment. `harpy` means to offer several convenient features like load balancing, key value store, message/worker queues, multi transport & encoding as well as providing clients in multiple languages.

+I have been working on this project across multiple languages since 02/2023.
+It has stemmed out of the problem of not being able to communicate with systems remotely.

 ## Goals

 - **reliably** communicate between multiple systems with a single protocol.